YanzhuGuo/YanzhuGuo.github.io/index.md

 * **December 2022**: Presented one paper at **EMNLP** 2022!
 * **Jul 2022**: Gave an invited talk on abstractive summarization evaluation at [Laboratoire d'Informatique de Paris Nord](https://lipn.univ-paris13.fr).
 * **Feburary 2022**: Started working as a PhD researcher at Ecole Polytechnique.
-* **November, 2020**: Received the "Prix du Stage de Recherche (Research Internship Prize)" from the Computer Science Department at École Polytechnique for my [Master's project on COVID-19 and semantic change](https://arxiv.org/abs/2102.07836).
+* **January, 2021**: Received the "Prix du Stage de Recherche (Research Internship Prize)" from the Computer Science Department at École Polytechnique for my [Master's project on COVID-19 and semantic change](https://arxiv.org/abs/2102.07836).